arthurpaulino/miraiml/README.rst

 1. Install: ``$ pip install miraiml``
 2. Now, inside a Python environment, you can import the main components:

->>> from miraiml import SearchSpace, Config, Engine, pipeline
+>>> from miraiml import SearchSpace, Config, Engine

 You might want to `Read the Docs`_ for a better understanding of MiraiML.